Breakthrough-Development/raul-gym-fitness/documentation/23-forms/10-action-callback.md

 - Keep callbacks small and idempotent; avoid heavy logic inside effects
 - Consider toasts, focus management, and analytics as typical callbacks
 - For complex flows, centralize feedback in a UI store rather than per-form
+- Guard callback execution using `actionState.timestamp` so effects don't fire on initial render or for unchanged results.
+Compare against a ref and update it after handling.
+- Ensure your action helpers set a fresh `timestamp` on every new result (both success and error) so the guard works reliably.